poojavinod100/People-Counting-Crowd-Density-Detection/README.md

 Collaborators:
 Pooja Vinod
+Sreekanth Zipsy

 31/7/19: Completed implementation of a people counter to be used at doors of exhibitions/public events to count the net number of  visitors, inflow and outflow of people from a specific event.
 Can be used to determine the most popular choice of events/performances/talks at concerts/festivals where multiple events happen simultaneously.
+(Implementation done by Pooja)

 Tutorial followed: https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/